speakleash/speakleash-postprocesor/README.md

 ### `--metrics`

 - Use this argument to calculate metrics for the dataset.
+- This argument accepts an additional values [metrics quality].
+If additional values are specified only selected metrics are counted.
 - This argument does not require a value.
+In this case all available metrics are counted.
-- Example usage: `python main.py --metrics`
+- Example usage: `python main.py --metrics metrics quality`

 ### `--name`

 - Use this argument to specify the name of the dataset.
-- This argument requires a string value representing the name of the dataset.
+- This argument requires a string value representing the name of the dataset or list of strings separated by space
 - If this argument is omitted, the script will generate samples or calculate metrics for all available datasets.
-- Example usage: `python main.py --name my_dataset`
+- Example usage: `python main.py --name my_dataset1 my_dataset2`

 ### `--processes`